Simone Veil and Gisèle Halimi: being a mentsch

 As part of the exhibition Simone Veil.
 My sisters and I

-"She is the sister I would have chosen myself," confides Gisèle Halimi, lawyer and feminist activist, when her friend Simone Veil disappeared in 2017.
-The two women were born in 1927, the first in Tunisia into a practicing and poor Jewish family, the second in Nice of Jewish, secular, republican and patriotic parents.
-Passionate about justice, they become lawyers, their friendship develops and crystallizes around common struggles for women’s rights and the legalization of abortion in France.
+"That’s the sister I would have chosen for myself," says Gisèle Halimi, lawyer and feminist activist, when her friend Simone Veil disappears in 2017.
+The two women were born in 1927, the first in Tunisia to a practicing and poor Jewish family, the second in Nice to Jewish, secular, republican and patriotic parents.
+Passionate about justice, they become lawyers, their friendship is formed and crystallizes around common struggles for women’s rights and the legalization of abortion in France.

-In the presence of Annick Cojean, famous reporter for Le Monde, author of Simone Veil ou la force d'une femme (Steinkis éditions) and co-author with Gisèle Halimi of A Fierce Freedom (Grasset), and David Teboul, artist, author and curator of the exhibition.
+In the presence of Annick Cojean, reporter at Le Monde, author of Simone Veil ou la force d'une femme (Stcobis éditions) and co-author with Gisèle Halimi of A Fierce Freedom (Grasset), and David Teboul, artist, author and curator of the exhibition.

 In conversation with Léa Veinstein, author and philosopher.